Nashville Scene

 Nashville Scene is an alternative newsweekly in Nashville, Tennessee.
 It was founded in 1989, became a part of Village Voice Media in 1999, and later joined the ranks of sixteen other publications after a merger of Village Voice Media with New Times Media early in 2006.
 The paper was acquired by SouthComm Communications in 2009.
 Since May 2018, it has been owned by the Freeman Webb Company.
 The publication mainly reports and opines on music, arts, entertainment, and local and state politics in Nashville.

-Gordon Inman

-The Nashville Scene once was a "throw away" sales advertising vehicle owned by Gordon Inman of Brentwood, TN.

 The City Press

 In 1989, Ed Richey, Gordon Inman, and Chuck Snyder sold Nashville Scene to Albie Del Favero and group of investors.

 In 1989, after years as a national newspaper sales representative based in New York, Albie Delfavero recognized the need of his hometown, Nashville, to have an alternative weekly paper.
 The "alternative paper" format made news in cities across the country, especially on the east coast.
 The industry itself made news, took journalistic risk, provided arts criticism, schedules, and "happenings", and did not mince words re local and national politics.

 Delfavero enlisted Bruce Dobie, political reporter for Nashville's soon to be "late" daily, The Nashville Banner, to become editor.
 The both of them, with an array of investors, bought the "Scene" from Inman and transformed it from a driveway throw-away to a long respected voice in Nashville's civic, arts, and political community.

 On 26 July 1996, the paper's editor, Bruce Dobie, and its publisher, Albie Del Favero, bought Nashville Scene for $2.5 million.

 In 1999 "The City Press", as their corporation was dubbed in 1989, merged with The Village Voice.